qwelyt/qwelyt.github.io/_posts/2022-11-20-A-working-couscous.md

 # Software
 This is the first time I actually wrote Rust code for anything real.
 I did last years Advent of Code in Rust which made me want to use it.
 And now I've written a keyboards firmware in it!
 That is pretty awesome to me.
 I will for sure prefer Rust over C when writing more things.

 The most interesting thing to me is how many keys you can fit on so few pins.
-There 11 pins used.
+There are 11 pins used.
 And there are 60 keys.
 Just by being a bit clever with how you design and scan the matrix you can get in a whole lotta keys.

 There are still a few things that are strange in the code.
 I have ghosting for some keys, but on a row below it it does not exhibit the same behavior.
 So odd.
 I am guessing it is due to switching pin states in an odd fashion.
 The current implementation is very naïve.
 Writing a better way is high on my todo-list.